QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 to provide conditions under which the solution to the dynamic programming problem results in a convex function $C(V)$.

-As
+Sometimes this complication can be handled by convexifying the constraint set through the introduction of lotteries.

-discussed in XXXX Appendix A of chapter socialinsurance, this complication can be handled by convexifying the constraint set through the introduction of lotteries.
+See lecture XXXX for an example of this approach.

 However, a common finding is that optimal plans do not involve lotteries, because convexity of the constraint set is a sufficient